Kitware/itk-vtk-viewer/doc/content/api/index.md

 Set the image to be visualized.
 Can be an [itk.js Image](https://insightsoftwareconsortium.github.io/itk-js/api/Image.html) or a [scijs ndarray](http://scijs.net/packages/#scijs/ndarray) for JavaScript; for Python, it can be a [numpy](https://numpy.org) array.

+### setPointSets(pointSets)
+Set a set of points to be visualized.
+It can be an array of or a single imjoy-rpc encoded ndarray.
+The ndarray should be an array with the shape [x, 2] or [x, 3].

 ### setImageInterpolationEnabled(enabled)

 ### getImageInterpolationEnabled()